GunnerStone/AlgonautsChallenge_Fall2021/README.md

 Data preprocessing:
 - Remove all videos that don't contain audio
 - Remove all videos that don't contain at least 75 frames
-- Videos resampled to 75 Frames and resided to 32*32 pixels
+- Videos resampled to 75 Frames and resized to 32*32 pixels
 - Preprocessed Inputs: BDCN edge detector, RAFT motion energy model, MFCC audio encoding

 Training: